gruposantander/digital-trust-authorization-code-profile-specs/dtp-authorization-code-flow.md

 3. OP MUST obtain the request JWS from storage using the _request\_uri_ parameter, OP MUST check that request\_uri is still valid and not expired.
 4. OP then MUST validate the request as described in Section 3.1.2.2. of [@!OIDC], OP MUST be aware that even if the request\_uri parameter is used, parameters MAY also be passed using the OAuth 2.0 request syntax, parameter values contained in the referenced JWT supersede those passed using the OAuth 2.0 request syntax, as described in Section 6.2. of [@!OIDC].
 5. If the request is valid, the OP attempts to Authenticate the End-User or determines whether the End-User is Authenticated, the way to authenticate the user (user, password, 2FA, cookies... ) is out of the scope of this specification.
 The normal approach is to present the user one or more pages (steps auth) to authenticate the user.
 More details in Section 3.1.2.3. of [@!OIDC].
 6. Once customer is authenticated, the Authorization Server MUST obtain an authorization decision before releasing information to the RP, as described in Section 3.1.2.4. of [@!OIDC].
-The OP will present an interactive dialog to the customer explaining what are the claims requested by the RP, RP MAY show the data that is going to be share in order to help End\_user to take a decision, in this case please follow the security recommendations described in section**.** The customer then accepts or selects information to share with the RP.
+The OP will present an interactive dialog to the customer explaining what are the claims requested by the RP, RP MAY show the data that is going to be share in order to help End\_user to take a decision, in this case please follow the security recommendations described in section [Security Considetarions](#security-considerations).
+The customer then accepts or selects information to share with the RP.
 7. Once customer consents the request, OP will store the consent information (which claims has been consented) and generates an authorization code.
 8. OP responds to the user with a HTTP 302 redirect response, with Location header pointing to the _redirect\_uri_ and as query parameter the generated _code,_ as described in Section 3.1.2.5. of [@!OIDC].
 Example of the response: [Successful Authorize response](#succ-auth-resp).
 9. In case of any error OP will return an error response as described in section [Error Response](#err-resp), and will use the error codes from Section 3.1.2.6 of [@!OIDC].